divio/divio-cloud-docs/how-to/fine-tune-server-performance.rst

 ----------------------

-The :ref:`Aldryn Django addon <aldryn-django>` is responsible for ensuring that uWSGI (the application gateway server) starts up with appropriate parameters.
+The :ref:`Aldryn Django addon <aldryn-django>` is responsible for ensuring that uWSGI (the application gateway server) starts up with appropriate parameters, for example for :ref:`static file caching control <static-file-cache-control>`.

 These parameters can be controlled by environment variables.

 ..  note::

-    These environment variables represent uWSGI run-time options.
+    Some of these environment variables represent uWSGI run-time options.
 It's also possible to configure :ref:`other uWSGI settings <uwsgi-configuration>`, but we don't recommend doing so unless you are familiar with them already and understand their implications.

 Increase ``DJANGO_WEB_WORKERS``